VISIT OUR ART STORE ▶

 Technique 4: Wet-on-Wet Technique

-Now, let's move on to the wet-on-wet technique.
-I see this method used quite a lot, and it always gives a soft, natural effect.
+Now, let’s move on to the wet-on-wet technique.
+They see this method used quite a lot, and it always gives a soft, natural effect.

-The first thing I do is paint the leaf.
-But I don't draw the veins right away.
-If I start too soon, the paint will be too wet, and the color will bleed across the leaf.
+The first thing they do is paint the leaf.
+But they don’t draw the veins right away.
+If they start too soon, the paint will be too wet, and the color will bleed across the leaf.

 Paint the leaf

-Instead, I let the paint sit for a moment.
+Instead, they let the paint sit for a moment.
 It should not be dry, but also not freshly wet.
-I wait just enough so the surface is damp, not soaking.
+They wait just enough so the surface is damp, not soaking.

-Then, I take a darker color and gently draw in the veins.
+Then, they take a darker color and gently draw in the veins.
 Because the leaf is still damp, the veins spread a little, creating a beautiful, soft look.

 Since the leaf dries at different speeds, some areas may still be wet.
-When I lift my brush at the end of a vein, it sometimes leaves a little spot.
+When they lift their brush at the end of a vein, it sometimes leaves a little spot.

-I think these spots look very natural, so I don't stress about them.
+They think these spots look very natural, so they don’t stress about them.

 Draw the veins with a darker color

-Some veins will have these spots, and some won't.
-The parts that dry faster won't leave a spot when I lift the brush.
+Some veins will have these spots, and some won’t.
+The parts that dry faster won’t leave a spot when they lift the brush.

-I usually draw my veins from the center of the leaf outward.
-I feel like the spots look more natural near the edges.
+They usually draw the veins from the center of the leaf outward.
+They feel like the spots look more natural near the edges.

-But you might like it better to start from the edges and move toward the center.
-I suggest trying both ways.
-See which one feels right to you.
+But others might like starting from the edges and moving toward the center.
+They suggest trying both ways to see which one feels right.

-Also, if I want the veins to stand out more, I can add another layer of color.
+Also, if they want the veins to stand out more, they can add another layer of color.
 As long as the leaf is still damp, it works perfectly.

-This method gives the veins a lovely, soft, blended look that I love.
+This method gives the veins a lovely, soft, blended look that they love.

 Technique 5: Watercolor Pencil on Wet Paper

 This method is a little different but fun.
-It's similar to wet-on-wet.
-You still let your leaf dry slightly until it's damp, not soaking wet.
+It’s similar to wet-on-wet.
+They still let the leaf dry slightly until it’s damp, not soaking wet.

 Paint the leaf and let it dry a bit

-Then, take a watercolor pencil and draw your veins.
-I chose a brown watercolor pencil because I love the natural look it gives.
-But you can use any color you want.
+Then, they take a watercolor pencil and draw the veins.
+They chose a brown watercolor pencil because they love the natural look it gives.
+But they can use any color they want.

 Watercolor pencils create a slightly grainy texture, which adds a unique effect.
-I notice that having a sharp point on the pencil helps a lot.
+They notice that having a sharp point on the pencil helps a lot.

-My pencil is dull, so I go back over the lines to make them stand out more.
+Their pencil is dull, so they go back over the lines to make them stand out more.

 Draw the veins with a watercolor pencil